 - reach out to new and diverse audiences

 - explore and implement new programs and partnerships made possible by the new location.

 An agency fund of $400,000 at the Greater Worcester Community Foundation will

 - establish a crucial baseline of financial sustainability

 - allow ArtsWorcester to focus on the future

 - protect the new capital investment

 - and provide a vehicle for future gifts.

-Thanks to early gifts by foundations, individuals, and board members, we have already raised over sixty-five percent of the total goal.
+Thanks to gifts by foundations, individuals, and board members, we have already raised seventy percent of the total goal.
 We ask you to join us to celebrate high-quality, contemporary art in our city, and to ensure its future.
 Please support Framing the Future to secure ArtsWorcester as a vibrant part of our re-imagined downtown.

 We thank all who have pledged to Framing The Future so far, our board of directors, and the campaign committee: